 The exact cause of autism is unknown in most cases.
 But research has pointed to several factors, including genetics, environmental, immunologic and metabolic or neurological factors and certain types of infections.
 Genetic predisposition to autism means that the condition may be passed on from parents to children.
 Although ASD varies significantly in character and severity, it occurs in all races and socioeconomic groups and affects every age group.
 Statistically, autism affects more males than females, but the reasons for this remain unclear.

-AVI Homeopathy Hospital & Research Center is doing very well for the growth and development of each and every child.
+AVI Homeopathy Hospital is doing very well for the growth and development of each and every child.
 It is done by providing best and effective treatment for various diseases.
 Presently, we don’t have a medical test that can diagnose autism.
 When a developmental delay is recognized in a child, further testing can help a doctor find out whether the problem is related to autism.
 An accurate diagnosis must be based on observation of the individual’s communication, social interaction, and his or her activities and interests.
 Doctor asks questions related to your child behavior, medical history such as developmentally delayed and family history and also a Physical assessment, including hearing tests, head circumference, weight and height measurements, to determine whether the child has a normal growth pattern.
 Other tests may be used to determine whether a physical problem may be causing symptoms.
 These tests include an electroencephalograph (EEG), MRI and Hearing tests.

 Role of homeopathy in Autism